MiguelSoares1/United-States-Debt-Tracker-Trends-Insights-and-Key-Metrics/README.md

 levels on economic sustainability.

 ### Goals and Objectives
-1. Explore Debt Trends: Analyze the growth of US debt over time and identify significant patterns.
+1. **Explore Debt Trends**: Analyze the growth of US debt over time and identify significant patterns.
-2. Identify Key Metrics: Calculate and interpret metrics such as debt-to-GDP ratio and annual growth rates.
+2. **Identify Key Metrics**: Calculate and interpret metrics such as debt-to-GDP ratio and annual growth rates.
-3. Clean and Organize Data: Ensure accuracy and reliability through thorough data cleaning.
+3. **Clean and Organize Data**: Ensure accuracy and reliability through thorough data cleaning.
-4. Visualize Findings: Use Excel to create clear and engaging charts for stakeholder presentations.
+4. **Visualize Findings**: Use Excel to create clear and engaging charts for stakeholder presentations.

 ### Analysis Steps